jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

     curl -LO https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh

 .. note::
     This download pulls it directly from the github link for the Linux architecture, which is what our systems use.
-If you follow this tutorial to install it on a local machine, you will need to change the URL to the installation file containing Miniforge for your system, which can be found in the same repo: https://github.com/conda-forge/miniforge/releases
+If you follow this tutorial to install it on a local machine, you will need to change the URL to the installation file containing Miniforge for your system, which can be found in the same repository: https://github.com/conda-forge/miniforge/releases

 Now make the execution script executable with **chmod**, which modifies file permissions so that we can execute (**+x**) the file: